Zhankun-Xiong/M2UMol/README.md

 ```
 python run.py
 ```
-You can also set different parameters in 'run.py' or run for one time by the following commands:
+You can also set different parameters in `run.py` or run for one time by the following commands:
 ```
 python main.py --seed 0 --lr 0.0005 --batch 256 --weight_decay 0.0002 --dropout 0.7 --split scaffold
 ```
-where '--split cold' and '--split scaffold' can choose the split settings, we provide both cold start split setting and scaffold split setting, which we used in our paper.
+where `--split cold` and `--split scaffold` can choose the split settings, we provide both cold start split setting and scaffold split setting, which we used in our paper.

 ### Downstream task 3 :Drug-target interaction prediction
 For the drug-target interaction prediction, we utlized the framework of [DrugBAN](https://github.com/peizhenbai/DrugBAN) to evaluate the performances of M2UMol on the challenging cross-domain drug-target prediction tasks(named scaffold split setting in ou paper).
 Based on DrugBAN, we replace the molecular preprocessing procedure and the molecular encoder with our preprocessing procedure and M2UMol.
 You can use the following commands for training and testing for five times with five different seeds:
 ```
 python run.py
 ```
-You can also set different parameters in 'run.py' or run for one time by the following commands:
+You can also set different parameters in `run.py` or run for one time by the following commands:
 ```
 python main.py --cfg "configs/DrugBAN_DA.yaml" --data bindingdb --split "cluster" --seed 0
 ```
-where '--cfg' is the config file of DrugBAN, for the scaffold split setting, we recommend using 'DrugBAN_DA.yaml'. '--data' can choose the DTI datasets, 'bindingdb' and 'biosnap' are available. '--split' can choose the split settings, 'random' and 'cluster' are available('cluster' denotes the scaffold split setting in our paper).
+where `--cfg` is the config file of DrugBAN, for the scaffold split setting, we recommend using `DrugBAN_DA.yaml`. `--data` can choose the DTI datasets, 'bindingdb' and 'biosnap' are available. `--split` can choose the split settings, 'random' and 'cluster' are available('cluster' denotes the scaffold split setting in our paper).

 ## 5 Molecular analysis API of M2UMol
-Considering that the proposed M2UMol has the ability to accurately focus on key molecular groups and perform cross-modal retrieval of multiple modalities, we developed a molecular analysis API.
+Considering that the proposed M2UMol has the ability to accurately focus on key molecular groups and perform cross-modal retrieval of multiple modalities, we developed a [molecular analysis API](https://github.com/Zhankun-Xiong/M2UMol/tree/main/molecular_analysis).
 To run it, you can use the following command:
 ```
 cd molecular_analysis
 python moleculartool.py